securefederatedai/openfl/docs/flow_interface.rst

 Flow Interface
 ***************

+**Important Note**

+The OpenFL workflow interface is experimental, subject to change, and is currently limited to single node execution.

 What is it?
 ===========

 A new OpenFL interface that gives significantly more flexility to researchers in the construction of federated learning experiments.
-It is heavily influenced by the interface and design of Metaflow, the popular framework for data scientists originally developed at Netflix.
+It is heavily influenced by the interface and design of `Metaflow , the popular framework for data scientists originally developed at Netflix.
 There are several reasons we converged on Metaflow as inspiration for our work:

 1. Clean expression of task sequence.
 Flows start with a `start` task, and end with `end`.
 The next task in the sequence is called by `self.next`.
 2. Easy selection of what should be sent between tasks using `include` or `exclude`